By SEN

 Today we feature the Top 10 most appearances in FIFA World Cup history.

 Outrageous to think he's about to play in his sixth World Cup.
-Will likely be the first, and only, player to reach 30 World Cup appearances if Argentina gets to at least the Round of 32 (which they're expected to).
-Messi is a modern day marvel who could well hold the record for a very long time to come.
+He became the first player to reach 30 World Cup appearances in Argentina's Round of 32 clash with Cape Verde.
+He scored a hat-trick against Algeria to kick off the 2026 edition at the ripe old age of 38 in his 27th outing on the biggest stage.
+He now holds the World Cup goals record with 20, and counting.
+Messi is a modern day marvel who could well hold the appearances record for a very long time to come.

 Remains one of the World Cup's most enduring figures.
 The original WC veteran as the first outfield player to feature in five tournaments.
 Captained West Germany to the 1990 World Cup title.
 Finished with 150 caps which is a national record.

-The all-time leading scorer at World Cups, aided by his 24 appearances.
+The third all-time scorer at World Cups with 16 goals, aided by his 24 appearances.
 A clinical finisher whose consistency across four tournaments underpinned Germany's success, culminating in the 2014 triumph in Brazil.

 'Il Capitano' starred at four World Cups for Italy.
 Renowned for defensive elegance, leadership and consistency, he anchored the Azzurri's backline for generations.
 Considered one of the greatest defenders in football history.